mcraiha/spine-unity-docs/Rendering.md

 But for now, you can use the Spine-Unity SkeletonUtility function called "Submesh Renderers".
 Its use will be covered separately.

-But basically, what it does is allow your SkeletonRenderer’s mesh to be split by a slot (things above it and things below it).
-Those resulting pieces will then be rendered by their own MeshRenderers in their own GameObjects.
+But basically, what it does is allow your `SkeletonRenderer`’s mesh to be split by a slot (things above it and things below it).
+Those resulting pieces will then be rendered by their own MeshRenderers in their own `GameObject`s.
 Because they become separate renderers, you can set their sorting order individually.

 #### I lowered the alpha to fade out my skeleton.
 Why are the overlaps showing?
 This is how realtime mesh rendering works anywhere.
 The opacity is applied right when the triangles are drawn, not after.